ChenHCY/AlgorithmsQuestion/README.md

 The toArray() method of LinkedList/ArrayList is used to return an array containing all the elements in LinkedList/ArrayList in the correct order.

+# Stack() with Deque():
+Deque(): Deque interface present in java.

+It can either be used as a queue(first-in-first-out/FIFO) or as a stack(last-in-first-out/LIFO).

+Stack(): A Stack is a Last In First Out (LIFO) data structure.
+It supports two basic operations called push and pop.

+The push operation adds an element at the top of the stack, and the pop operation removes an element from the top of the stack.

 # HashMap：
 (Linkcode 242.
 Valid Anagram  && Leetcode 137.
 Single Number II )